 - After cluster setup using the web UI - Go to settings > general, paste your cluster key into the cluster key field, and click the Save button.

 An existing cluster key can be updated at any time provided the new cluster license key is valid.
 If saving of a new cluster key fails, the operation returns the error “invalid license key”.
 In this case, the existing key stays in effect.

 Expired Cluster Key

-- Change database settings including security and config options
+- Change database settings including security and configuration options

-- Change cluster settings including license key, security for admins and cluster alerts.
+- Change cluster settings including license key, security for administrators, and cluster alerts

-- over when a node fails and explicitly migrate shard between nodes
+- Failover when a node fails and explicitly migrate shard between nodes